 Tons of people look to paid survey sites as a way to earn extra cash online and after reviewing dozens of them, I have to say Swagbucks comes out on top.

-Most reward sites have a ridiculously low work vs. reward ratio so it’s hardly worth investing your time, but Swagbucks are the highest paying of them all.
+Most reward sites have a ridiculously low work vs. reward ratio so it's hardly worth investing your time, but Swagbucks is the highest paying of them all.